 Aesthetic Appeal

-Vinyl fencing, while available in various styles, often has a more artificial appearance.
+Vinyl fencing, while available in various styles, often has a more artificial appearance due to its chemical makeup and manufacturing process.
 Its colour options are also typically more limited, and the smooth plastic finish can look less natural in a garden setting.

 Environmental Impact